BDC Hamburger Icon

 3. Choose a company that offers month-to-month service.

-When it comes to contracts, like many other small businesses, construction companies should ensure their processor doesn’t require lengthy terms.
+When it comes to contracts, construction companies — like many other small businesses — should ensure that their processor doesn’t require lengthy terms.
 Look for a processor that offers month-to-month service.
-This consideration is crucial because if the processor’s services aren’t a good fit for your business, you can close your account without penalty.
+That flexibility is crucial, because you can close your account without penalty if the processor’s services aren’t a good fit for your business.

-Processing contracts may include lengthy terms and charge expensive early-termination fees.
-It’s critical to read your contract to verify the term length, cancellation procedures and applicable fees before signing with a company.
+Processing contracts may include lengthy terms and charge expensive early termination fees.
+Before signing with a company, it’s critical to read your contract to verify the term length, cancellation procedures, and applicable fees.

-When requesting the contract to review, the sales rep may send the application only; however, this is only one part of the contract, so you may need to specifically request the terms of service and program guide.
-The program guide is typically where the information regarding the cancellation policy resides.
+When requesting the contract for review, the sales rep may send only the application.
+That is just one part of the contract though.
+You may need to request the terms of service and program guide, which typically contain information regarding the cancellation policy.

 4. Request interchange-plus pricing information.

 Industry experts recommend the interchange-plus pricing model.
-However, many of the sales reps you call will quote you the starting rate for tiered pricing – also called the “qualified rate” – that applies only to regular cards you accept in person.
+Many of the sales reps you call, however, will quote only the starting rate for tiered pricing — also called the qualified rate — that applies exclusively to regular cards you accept in person.
 You may have to specifically request an interchange-plus rate.

 Some sales reps may discourage you from choosing an interchange-plus plan because the company makes less money than with a tiered pricing plan.
-Others may have specific prerequisites before you qualify for their interchange-plus plans.
-For example, they may require you to process a specific transaction volume each month or be a customer for a certain amount of time.
-However, the best credit card processors offer interchange-plus pricing to all their customers without these restrictions.
+Others may have prerequisites before you qualify for their interchange-plus plans.
+They may require you to process a specific transaction volume each month, for example, or be a customer for a certain amount of time.
+The best credit card processors, however, offer interchange-plus pricing to all their customers without any restrictions.

-Requesting interchange-plus pricing information gives you a level ground for comparing quotes.
-This pricing model is based on interchange – a table of rates set by the card networks – and everyone pays the same amounts.
-The processors add a markup to these rates, and that’s the rate you’re quoted, so you can easily see which companies offer you the lowest rate.
+Requesting interchange-plus pricing information gives you a level playing field for comparing quotes.
+The pricing model is based on interchange — a table of rates set by the card networks — and everyone pays the same amounts.
+The processors add a markup to the rates, and that’s the rate you’re quoted, so you can easily see which companies offer the lowest rate.

 Tiered pricing is challenging to compare because processors add markups to the interchange rates and then sort them into tiers.
-The number of tiers and the types of cards and transactions sorted into each one vary by processor.
-However, many have three tiers for credit and debit cards: qualified, mid-qualified and nonqualified.
+The number of tiers and the types of cards and transactions sorted into each one vary by processor, but many have three tiers for credit and debit cards: qualified, mid-qualified, and nonqualified.

 Credit card processing fees include monthly statement and gateway fees and an annual PCI compliance fee.
-Processors may also charge a monthly minimum.
-Additionally, there are standard incidental fees (batch, voice authorization, AVS, chargeback, retrieval and NSF fees) and network fees (APF, FANF, NABU and data usage).
+Processors may also charge a monthly minimum and often impose costly chargeback fees.
+Additionally, there are standard incidental fees (batch, voice authorization, AVS, retrieval, and NSF fees) and network fees (APF, FANF, NABU, and data usage).

 Read the entire contract, highlight or list all the fees it mentions, and compare it to the fee schedule.
-If fees weren’t disclosed or sound odd, ask the sales rep about them and see if they’re willing to waive them.
-If they are waived, ensure you receive a waiver or an amended contract.
+If fees weren’t disclosed or seem unusual, ask the sales rep about them and see if they’re willing to waive them.
+If they are waived, ensure that you receive a waiver or an amended contract.

 If you’re growing your construction firm, understand that business is seasonal.
 There may be months when you process fewer payments than usual, so look for a processor without a monthly minimum requirement.